douglasnovy/Prompt2Python/workstreams/README.md

    pip install -e ".[dev]"
    ```

-3. **Then follow the steps above** to claim a workstream and start contributing!
+3. **Then follow the 7-step process above** to claim a workstream and complete it autonomously!

 ### Getting Help